uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 }
 ```

-You can also specify a fraction:
+You can also specify a fraction like in this example:

 ```jsx
 export default function Home() {